He was a slim, dead, almost dainty young man of about twenty.

 “The Man I Killed” begins with a list of physical attributes and possible characteristics of the man whom O’Brien killed with a grenade in My Khe.
 O’Brien describes the wounds that he inflicted.
 The man’s jaw was in his throat, he says, and his upper lip and teeth were missing.
 One eye was shut, and the other looked like a star-shaped hole.
-O’Brien imagines that the man he killed was born in 1946 and that his parents were farmers; that he was neither a Communist nor a fighter and that he hoped the Americans would go away.
+O’Brien imagines that the man he killed was born in

 O’Brien describes the reaction of his platoon-mates—insensitive Azar compares the young man to oatmeal, Shredded Wheat, and Rice Krispies, while Kiowa rationalizes O’Brien’s actions and urges him to take his time coming to terms with the death.
 All the while, O’Brien reflects on the boy’s life, cut short.
 He looks at the boy’s sunken chest and delicate fingers and wonders if he was a scholar.
 He imagines that the other boys at school might have teased this boy because he may have had a woman’s walk and a love for mathematics.
 A butterfly lands on the corpse’s cheek, which causes O’Brien to notice the undamaged nose.
 Despite Kiowa’s urging to pull himself together, to talk about it, and to stop staring at the body, O’Brien cannot do so.
 Kiowa confesses that maybe he doesn’t understand what O’Brien is going through, but he rationalizes that the young man was carrying a weapon and that they are fighting a war.
 He asks if O’Brien would rather trade places with him.
 O’Brien doesn’t respond to Kiowa.